 If you’re searching for an AI-enabled remote identity verification solution for your school, college, or any other educational institute, you can try iDenfy.

-This blog post was updated on the 4th of September, 2023, to match the latest insights about the education sector and identity verification.
+This blog post was updated on the 7th of June, 2024, to reflect the latest insights.